-Stephen is strategy and sustainability consultant based in the San Francisco Bay Area.
-He is a Principal at Blu Skye, a leading consultancy, and was formally with GreenOrder and McKinsey.
+Stephen is a strategy and sustainability consultant based in the San Francisco Bay Area.
+He was formerly a Principal at Blu Skye, a leading consultancy, and was a consultant GreenOrder and McKinsey for eight years.
 His focus is on helping companies link business growth and sustainability.
 Originally from Baltimore, Maryland, Stephen attended the University of Virginia and the London School of Economics.

-Jameela Pedicini is an Investment Officer in the CalPERS Global Governance Program.
-She supports the integration of environmental, social, and governance (ESG) factors in investment decision making across the Total Fund and contributes to CalPERS corporate engagement program.
-She also represents CalPERS at global sustainability forums.
+Jameela Pedicini was previously an Investment Officer in the CalPERS Global Governance Program.
+She supported the integration of environmental, social, and governance (ESG) factors in investment decision making across the Total Fund and contributes to CalPERS corporate engagement program.
+She also represented CalPERS at global sustainability forums.

 Prior to joining CalPERS, Jameela worked at the UN-backed Principles for Responsible Investment where she developed and facilitated collaborative investor engagements on social issues.
 She has a background in ESG research.
 Jameela holds an MPhil in Comparative Social Policy from the University of Oxford, MSc from the University of Amsterdam, B.A. from Antioch University, and the CFA Society of the UK, Investment Management Certificate.